 CBD oil is definitely hydrophobic (remember that its natural form is oil).
 In order to properly infuse the water with the CBD, researchers and manufacturers have developed a process that relies on molecular nanotechnology.
 This is a highly complex and technical process, but it essentially means that the particles of CBD are being manipulated on a molecular scale.

 All this is just an elaborate way of saying that the CBD particles are made incredibly small (down to the nanolevel).
 In some contexts, these CBD nanoparticles may also be referred to as nano-amplified cannabinoids.
-This is because they use an ultrasonic processing machine which uses high pitch sound to decrease the molecular size.
+This is because they use an ultrasonic processing machine that uses high pitch sound to decrease the molecular size.

 Nanoparticles usually fall within the size limit of 1 to 100 nanometers.
 To give a size reference, the thickness of a human hair is between 80,000 and 100,000 nanometers.
 Some nano CBD manufacturers claim that their nano CBD measures 50-100 nanometers.